 2017 - PM2.5 SIP and Regulations: Questions & Answers

-Select a question below to see answer:
+Select a question below to show answer:

 The Legislature funds the Department of Environmental Conservation Division of Air Quality effort to develop regulations that manage air quality.
 For example, the State runs an air quality permitting program for new development and the operating permit program for existing sources of air pollution.
 The State funds these permit and compliance activities through user fees paid by the permitted sources.
 The Legislature also appropriates funds to develop and manage an air quality plan to maintain air quality, and for areas that do not meet health or welfare based ambient standards to improve air quality.
 Services are paid through a mix of general funds and a federal grant that requires the State to match federal funds.

 In general, the permit fees pay for permit administration: licensing; reporting; periodic inspection; investigation of non-compliance; and record-keeping for the permitted source universe.
 Finding funding for programs for real-life solutions is a constant challenge for both the State and Borough.
 We presently assist the Fairbanks North Star Borough manage air quality through actions such as wood heating device change-out program to replace older devices with new devices that meet EPAs new emission standards.
-If the questioner is interested in the money collected by the FNSB and its uses, please contact the FNSB Air Quality Division office at 907-459-1234 or find information at the FNSB Air Quality Division webpage
+If the questioner is interested in the money collected by the FNSB and its uses, please contact the FNSB Air Quality Division office at 907-459-1234 or find information at the FNSB Air Quality Division webpage [external link]

 Typically wood fired heating device owner manuals identify the recommended wood moisture content for ideal combustion in the device.
 If the actual moisture content is not indicated, the manual will state that the wood should be dry.
 EPA and the State of Alaska currently classify wood with a moisture content of less than 20% as "dry wood".